-DIA requires all operators with a significant number of staff or sizable airside operation, to provide representation on the DIA Airport Safety & Operations Committee.
+DIA requires all operators with a significant number of staff or sizable airside operation, to provide representation on the DIA Airside Safety & Operations Committee.

-Contact the DIA Airside Manager E: mike.clancy@ntairports.com.au to be added to the distribution list.
+Contact the DIA Airside Manager E: van.nguyen@adgnt.com.au or Airside Management airsidemanagement@adgnt.com.au to be added to the distribution list.